JackieZhai/SiamBOMBPro/README.md

 # SiamBOMB
-This repo is just a preview version of SiamBOMB. \
+This repo is preview version 0.2 of SiamBOMB. \
 This code is released under the [Apache 2.0 license](https://github.com/JackieZhai/SiamBOMB/blob/master/LICENSE).\
 Copyright \(c\) 2020 Institute of Automation, Chinese Academy of Sciences.
 All rights reserved.